Corwin Brown

-Corwin Brown (born April 25, 1970) is an American football coach who was most recently the defensive backs coach for the New England Patriots of the National Football League.
+Corwin Brown (born April 25, 1970) is an American football coach who was most recently the defensive backs coach for the New England Patriots of the National Football League (NFL).
 Following an eight-year career in the NFL as a safety from 1993–2000, Brown worked as an assistant coach for Virginia, the New York Jets, and Notre Dame before joining the Patriots.

 College career

 After graduating from Julian High School in Chicago, Brown attended the University of Michigan, where he played football as a defensive back.
-He was a two-year starter, co-captain of the 1992 team, and All-Big 10 in 1992.
+He was a two-year starter, co-captain of the 1992 team, and All-Big Ten in 1992.

 Professional career

 New England Patriots

-Brown was drafted in the fourth round (110th overall) in the 1993 NFL Draft by the New England Patriots.
+Brown was drafted in the fourth round (110th overall) in the 1993 NFL draft by the New England Patriots.
 He started a career-high 12 games at safety as a rookie, recording 56 tackles, also a career-high.
 He went on to play three more seasons for the Patriots and head coach Bill Parcells (and in 1996, secondary coach Bill Belichick), starting only two games over that span and picking up 38 tackles.